 These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') and the Corporations Act 2001, as appropriate for for-profit oriented entities.
-These financial statements also comply with International Financial Reporting Standards Board ('IASB').
+These financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board ('IASB').

-Historical cost convention
+Historical cost convention:

-The financial statements have been prepared under the historical cost convention, except for, where applicable, the revaluation of financial assets and liabilities at fair value.
+The financial statements have been prepared under the historical cost convention.